 Student OrganizationsMore than 600 clubs and organizations exist with new ones added each year.
 Participation affords new experiences, new friendships and the opportunity to pursue an interest to higher levels of understanding and accomplishment.
 These organizations address a wide range of political, academic, religious, social service and recreational interests.
 For more information, visit www.usc.edu/stuorgs.

 Honor SocietiesMost departments and schools have an academic organization oriented toward a specific discipline.
 Honor societies have a selective membership process which is usually based on one or more of the following requirements: area of study, grade point average, university involvement, leadership and community service.
 A comprehensive list of academic honor societies is included in SCampus.

 Topping Student CenterTopping Student Center serves as the community center for USC.
 It provides meeting spaces, lounges, computers, phones and the campus information desk.

-Topping Student Center staff provide information about upcoming events and assist with scheduling facilities for the university community.
-Peer Leadership Consultants are available at the center to advise student organizations, suggest program ideas and offer advice on ways to improve an organizations's effectiveness.
+Topping Student Center staff provides information about upcoming events and assist with scheduling facilities for the university community.
+Peer Leadership Consultants are available at the center to advise student organizations, suggest program ideas and offer advice on ways to improve an organization's effectiveness.
 The consultants also provide information regarding funding sources and procedures, promotion techniques, event planning, university facilities, resources and leadership skills.